anbuhatakekakashi/node_ctf/README.md

 ![Alt text](https://github.com/chrisjd20/node_ctf/blob/master/optional/new.gif?raw=true "ScreenShot")

 NODE_CTF is a CTF scoreboard for more offensive based CTF's.
 This uses jquery , node, and express.
 However, this could be used for any type of ctf as it allows generic questions and answers to be put in along with questions/hints.
+I created this because I felt like I couldn't find any CTF scoreboard that fit my needs.
+I also did this to learn node a bit better and took me about 6 days.
+Enjoy!

 #FEATURES:
 1. User Registration</br>